m5c/safesockets/README.md

 (Hint 2: You can run multiple SafeSockets on the same port by reusing the same serverSocket entity.)

 ### Client side setup ###
-Connect to a server by specifying IP and port:
+Connect to a server by specifying IP and port instead of the ServerSocket:
 ``` Java
 new SafeSocket("192.168.1.42", 2610, HEART_BEAT_RATE, TIMEOUT, messageObservers, breakdownObservers);
 ```
+Note: HEART_BEAT_RATE and TIMEOUT must be identical to the parameters on server side.

-### Send some content ###
+### Send some actual content ###
-You can send arbitrary strings by calling:
+You can send strings by calling:
 ``` Java
 safeSocket.sendMessage("Foo");
 ```
 This instruction will block and return either
-* true: If the remote client has ACKed the message
+* true:		if the remote client has ACKed the message before it's timeout
-* false: If a timeout occured while waiting for the ACK
+* false:	if a timeout occured while waiting for the ACK

 ### Events ###
 You can register your own observers by passing them (in collections) to the SafeSocket constructor.
 * MessageObservers: Will be notified on each incoming message (except for probes & acks)
 * BreakDownObservers: Will be notified as soon as the connection is considered lost.

+Note: As soon as a connection is considered lost, you will cannot send any further messages.
+Just discard it and create a new one.